MAK1005/Customer-Crm/README.md

 - Generate business reports like most returned products, chargebacks, top sellers

 ## Why I built it

-I run multiple e-commerce stores and wanted a simple way to track customer issues, returns and communications in one place.
+I run e-commerce stores and wanted a simple way to track customer issues, returns and communications in one place.
 This project also helped me practice Python, SQLite databases, and how to structure a real multi-file project.

 ## Tech used

 - Python 3
 - SQLite — for storing all the data
 - No frameworks — just pure Python and the standard library

 ## Project files

 db.py # sets up all 6 database tables
 customer.py # customer functions
 product.py # product functions